markmckellar/connectiongraph/README.md

 $ npm install
 ```

 This code base is in the pre stages of development.
-It can be built but you will see errors in the build.

 To build :
 * gulp build_all